-- In case of tornado or tornado drill, the alarm will be rung after instructions are given over the PA system. - Students should move immediately to the areas designated by the supervising teacher. - 3.
+- In case of tornado or tornado drill, the alarm will be rung after instructions are given over the PA system. - 2.
+Students should move immediately to the areas designated by the supervising teacher. - 3.
 Move to interior walls.
 Stay away from glass.

-C. Evacuation Drill:
+.
+Evacuation Drill:

-- In case of an evacuation, an announcement will be made over the intercom giving the necessary instructions. - Students should take only personal items with them and not stop at their lockers on the way out of the building. - 3.
-Students should move immediately to the areas designated by the supervising teacher. - After reaching the designated area, all students should check in with their designated classroom teacher for purposes of accountability.
+- 1. In case of an evacuation, an announcement will be made over the intercom giving the necessary instructions. - 2.
+Students should take only personal items with them and not stop at their lockers on the way out of the building. - 3.
+Students should move immediately to the areas designated by the supervising teacher. - After reaching the designated area, all students should check in with their designated classroom teacher for purposes of accountability. - Staff & Students may flee the building when they feel it is safe to do so.